bcgov/FAIB_DADMTOOLS/README.md

 - `include` : Required argument whether to include layer when script is ran.
     - 0 = exclude
     - 1 = include
 - `overlap_ind` : Required argument indicating whether layer to import contains overlap.
-If set to TRUE, the function
+If set to TRUE, the function will import duplicate gr_skey raster cells for each overlapping spatial feature with the corresponding pgid to relate to the attribute table.
     - TRUE = Layer to import contains overlaps
     - FALSE = Layer to import does not contain overlaps
 - `src_type`: Type of source file. raster option will only work when the raster matches the spatial resolution (100x100), alignment and projection (BC Albers) of the gr_skey grid.
 Example gr_skey file: S:\\FOR\\VIC\\HTS\\ANA\\workarea\\PROVINCIAL\\bc_01ha_gr_skey.tif